quicwg/base-drafts/draft-ietf-quic-transport.md

 Receiving acknowledgments for data sent on the new path serves as proof of the peer's reachability from the new address.
 Note that since acknowledgments may be received on any path, return reachability on the new path is not established.
-To establish return reachability on the new path, an endpoint MAY concurrently initiate path validation {{migrate-validate}} on the new path or it MAY choose to wait for the peer to send the next non-probing frame to its new address.
+No method is provided to establish return reachability as endpoint independently determine reachability on each direction of a path.
+To establish reachability on the new path, an endpoint MAY concurrently initiate path validation
+{{migrate-validate}} on the new path.
+An endpoint MAY defer path validation until after a peer sends the next non-probing frame to its new address.

 ## Responding to Connection Migration {#migration-response}